delhatch/falling-time-clock/README.md

 Note: To set the time, touch the screen where the seconds drop from.
 To change the colors, on the time-setting screen, touch the large numbers.

-COMPONENTS:
+COMPONENTS:<br>
-Raspberry Pi 4
+Raspberry Pi 4<br>
-DFRobot 5" 800x480 TFT DSI Touchscreen SKU:DFR0550
+DFRobot 5" 800x480 TFT DSI Touchscreen SKU:DFR0550<br>
-Michaels shadow box Item: 10322045
+Michaels shadow box Item: 10322045<br>
-3D-printed parts to hold the LCD in the shadow box
+3D-printed parts to hold the LCD in the shadow box<br>

 KNOWN BUGS:
 None.